luvnft/bitcoinr/_pages/campulung.md

   <figcaption>Royal Square and Hotel</figcaption>
 </figure>

-Close to the Pardon Boulevard there is the public garden Merci, built in 1885
+Close to the Pardon Boulevard there is the public garden Merci, built in 1885.
+It is close to my parents house, and it has also a playground where I hang out with my kids sometimes:

 <figure class="image">
   <a href="/assets/images/runs/campulung/city/resized/14-900x675-gradina-publica-pardon-cu-pin.jpeg">